TheHive-Project/Cortex-Analyzers/docs/admin_guides/manage-private-custom-analyzers-responders.md

 responderspath="/opt/customneurons/responders"
 # Set path to your docker images archives
 dockerimagearchives="/opt/backup-images"
+# Set a name for the docker image registry
+dockerimageregistryname="localhost"
 # Set a name for the docker image repository
 dockerimagerepositoryname="customimage"
 ```